 Toxic elements can significantly increase our risk of developing conditions like dementia, infertility, diabetes and cancer.
 They are also known to cause damage to the liver, kidneys and brain, as well as the cardiovascular, nervous and endocrine systems.

-If you are experiencing any of following symptoms then this test kit is for you.
+If you are experiencing any of the following symptoms, this test kit is for you.

-Symptoms of high or low elements in blood can cause:
+Symptoms of high or low elements in the blood can cause:

 - Slow movements and thoughts